Tory leadership: Rivals get personal in latest TV debate

 Mr Sunak accused Ms Truss of peddling "something-for-nothing economics".
 Other flashpoints were trans rights, Brexit and trust in politics.

-All five ruled out an early general election if they become prime minister in seven weeks' time.
+All five ruled out an early general election if they became prime minister in seven weeks' time.

 At one point, the candidates were asked to raise their hands if they would give departing Prime Minister Boris Johnson a job in their cabinet.
 None of them did.